LeonardD93/agregator-api-docker/README.md

 ### Step 4: Set File Permissions

-n a new terminal, set proper permissions for the `agregator-api` directory:
+in a new terminal, set proper permissions for the `agregator-api` directory:
 ```
 sudo chown -R www-data:www-data agregator-api/
 ```